kubeshop/testkube/docs/docs/getting-started/index.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/ynzEkOUhxKk" title="YouTube Tutorial: Getting started with Testing in Kubernetes Using Testkube" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-As a summary, you now have a ready testkube setup in your kubernetes cluster, ready to discover the testkube features:
+In summary, you now have Testkube setup in your Kubernetes cluster, ready to discover the Testkube features:
 - the testkube cli enables to locally port forward to the kube dashboard deployment
 - the testkube cli enables to interact with testkube server components through k8s CRs or REST api calls made through the [kube apiserver proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies/)